History Essay Guide

 3. “The administrative and military strategies of the Roman Empire were crucial in maintaining its vast territories for centuries.”

-Both examples present clear, debatable claims that set a direction for the essay and offer a lens through which the historical events will be examined.
+Each example presents a clear, debatable claim that sets a direction for the essay and offers a lens through which the historical events will be examined.

 Organizing Information Chronologically vs. Thematically

-Chronological organization is straightforward, presenting events in the order they occurred.
+Chronological organization presents events in the order they occurred.
 It is most effective when telling a story over time or detailing the progression of events.
-A thematic structure, however, groups information based on themes or particular aspects of the topic.
+A thematic structure groups information based on themes or particular aspects of the topic.
 This approach is beneficial when you need to compare and contrast elements or explore causes and effects across different times or events, such as examining industrialization in the nineteenth century versus the twentieth century.

 Outlining: Building the Framework for Your Essay